RolloutHQ/rollout-hq-docs/README.md

 The final step is to start sending `Trigger` events to RolloutHQ, so that we can execute `Actions` on behalf of your users.

 There are two ways to send data to RolloutHQ:
 1. `Push Triggers` are sent to RolloutHQ's `trigger-event` API endpoint from your app when an instance of your trigger occurs.
-See the todo app for an example (link to example push trigger).
+The Todo Example [app uses `Push Triggers`](https://github.com/PlaybookWorkflows/rollout-hq-docs/blob/e2fc6e153d8f35c987dd83cf07277c570a1812d4/examples/todo-example-app/app.js#L103).
-2. `Rest Hook Triggers` implement the [Rest Hook patterns](https://resthooks.org/).
+2. `Rest Hook Triggers` implement [Rest Hook patterns](https://resthooks.org/).
 If you've implemented a Zapier integration, you can configure RolloutHQ to leverage your existing rest hook triggers and send the same events to both Zapier and RolloutHQ.